statico/noble/README.md

 I want Noble to be the text editor of the future.
 I want:

+* To further the state of open-source text editors
 * The speed and flexibility of editing text like Vim
 * The external-process integration level of Emacs
 * The hot features and OS-level integration of TextMate (but for Linux